What is Tee-Pee?

 This sheet covers the top of the construction made of poles of the Tee-Pee and closed by wooden buckles.
 The original Tee-Pee was made of buffalos skin, later made by handmade material.
 Nowadays we can choose from different types of fabrics depending on seasonal and yearly use.
 The resistance and the strengh of the tent depends on the choice of fabric and also designs of each detail and the padding of strained part of the tent,which depend on the individual maker.
 All that has an impact on the strengh and lifetime of the Tee-Pee.

-The Tee-Pee was diffferent based on a native american tribe with specific details and the shape of the tent.
+The Tee-Pee was different based on a native american tribe with specific details and the shape of the tent.
 We offer Tee-Pee dakota’s tribe which is most common.

 The sheet can be painted, see also Painted Tee-Pee.

 The fabric door is part of the sheet and is also the entrance.

 We offer three kinds of doors, A or B or C and it is possible to have it paint.

 This option is most often used.
 The door is attached to the entrance from the outside.

 This door is american style from the inside.
 It is suitable for all around year use.

-To worship indian tradition and style, most of teepees are without loops and are fasten by strings.
+To worship Native American tradition and style, most of teepees are without loops and are fasten by strings.

 Classic style is to form loop with string when building teepee, which is original and stylish.
-It is made of string and small ball, indians used to use stones.
+It is made of string and small ball, Native American used to use stones.
 As standard we stich loops to the sheet.

 To customers requirement we can supply teepee without loops.